 NEAR mentors want more than for students to survive graduate school, and we aim beyond the inclusion of diverse students on our campus.
 We believe caring and candid mentoring is crucial to widening the range of student scholars who thrive at UB and who will transform our intellectual communities.

-Laina Y. Bay-Cheng is the associate dean for doctoral programs and PhD program director in the School of Social Work.
+Laina Y. Bay-Cheng is the associate dean for faculty development in the School of Social Work.
+Prior to this, she served for seven years as the PhD program director.
 Her scholarship examines the systemic roots of young women’s sexual vulnerability: interlocked gender, class, race and age-based inequalities and the ideologies that perpetuate them.